Writers in the Schools

 - To express original ideas and share personal stories

-- In our 10-week residency, a WiR teacher again works for an hour every week with each of three classes at your school.
+In our 10-week residency, a WiR teacher again works for an hour every week with each of three classes at your school.
 WiR teachers collaborate with classroom teachers to design a project that will give students experience with creative writing in a specific genre: poetry, fiction, or nonfiction.
-Our teachers adopt the same instructional approach as in the 26-week residency but narrow the focus to the selected genre.
-At the end of the program, the WiR teacher helps to arrange a celebratory reading at your school for friends, family, and fellow students so that young writers can showcase their work.
+At the end of the program, the WiR teacher helps to arrange a celebratory reading at your school for friends, family, and fellow students so that young writers can showcase their work

 Program costs are paid in part by schools and in part by sponsors and grants.
 The following costs are based on a three-hour per week commitment: